demisto/content-docs/docs/integrations/fetching-incidents.md

    ```
    The above will produce a new record in the modal, and its **Source IDs** value will be `123, 124`.

-   **Note:** the population of the fetch run information occurs **before** the classification, therefore this field must be defined at the integration code level rather than the classification & mapping level.
+   **Note:** the population of the fetch history information occurs **before** the classification, therefore this field must be defined at the integration code level rather than the classification & mapping level.

 ## Fetch Missing Incidents with Generic Lookback Methods
 This advanced feature uses generic lookback methods for fetching missing incidents.